fmitchell/jTweet-oauth/README.md

 You have now succesfully setup OAuth with twitter.

 ## Plugin Options ##
 * count             - The number of tweets to return
 * screen_name       - The twitter user to return tweets for
+* exclude_replies   - Whether or not to exclude replies
+* include_rts       - Whether or not to include retweets

+*Note: * For exlude_replies and include_rts the number of returned tweets are filtered after the count option is executed.
+For example if you have a count of 20, have set exclude_replies to true, and have 3 replies then there will be 17 tweets displayed.